openbmc/pldm/README.md

 JSON updates.
 New PDR type support would require JSON updates as well as PDR generation code.
 The PDR generator is a map of PDR Type -> C++ lambda to create PDR entries for that type based on the JSON, and to update the central PDR repo.

+# BIOS Attributes Implementation

+The BIOS attributes within OpenBMC are organized and represented in JSON files, following the specifications outlined in the BIOS Management Profile.
+These files are named based on the attribute type, such as enum_attrs.json, integer_attrs.json, and string_attrs.json.

+Since PLDM BIOS Attributes can vary across platforms and systems, it's essential to support system-specific BIOS attributes.
+To achieve this, BIOS JSON files are created under folders named after the system type.
+The system type information is fetched from the Entity Manager service, which hosts the compatible interface The compatible interface dynamically populates the Names property with the system type information.
+Given that the compatible interface and the Names property are dynamically created by the Entity Manager, determining the system type in the application space may take some time.
+Consequently, in cases where system-specific BIOS attribute support is needed, BIOS tables are built lazily after receiving the system type.

+To enable the system-specific BIOS attribute support within PLDM, the build option system-specific-bios-json can be utilized.
+This option facilitates the inclusion of JSON files containing BIOS attributes specific to different system types during runtime.